 Ethnographic Essay Example

 I decided to place this essay online to further help students find success in their English courses.
-This is an ethnographic essay I had written about a year ago for my English class.
+This is an ethnographic essay I had written 6 years ago for my English class.
 Please note that I had made several changes to the names listed.
 I did receive an A on this particular essay, but, after taking another English class, I do realize there are a few mistakes.
 One of them is the absence of a "Quote sandwich" (lacking an introduction leading up to a quote as well as following up its importance to the essay).

 Have you ever wondered what happens during the afterhours at Logan University?
 For the majority, school is a place of learning, and achieving a higher education.
 But for a select few, the school is comprised of alternate realities.
 These realms range from an exciting world inhabited by Pokémon, to as far as a cut throat western/space theme where even walking across the street can be hazardous to your health.